kukshaus/transcribe/STRIPE_SETUP.md

 ## Step 3: Set Up Stripe Webhooks

-Webhooks are essential for processing successful payments and adding tokens to user accounts.
+Webhooks are essential for processing successful payments and adding Bison Bucks to user accounts.

 ### For Local Development: